WilsonJhub/reading-notes/README.md

 - Remember, there are no losses.
 Only ***LESSONS***!
 - Taking mental breaks!
+- Reward yourself after accomplishing any goal, no
 - Life is like a Sine wave.
 There are ups and there are downs.
 If you are on the down wave, perservere.
 Nature has a way of rewarding those with patience.